 BE FREE and Stress-Free with Food this Holiday Season

 I have the pleasure of being a preceptor for dietetic internship programs.
 Madalyn Brown from Texas Woman’s University worked with me (and my 4-legged office mates) in my practice.
-She chose to write a post about her journey with orthorexia and the approaching holiday season.
+She chose to write a post about working on being stress-free and her journey with orthorexia and the approaching holiday season.
 I hope you find inspiration in Madalyn’s message. -Neily

 When I think of Thanksgiving, I think about a table filled with food—turkey, gravy, dressing, cranberry sauce, mashed potatoes, sweet potatoes, green bean casserole, rolls, butter, pie, pie, and did you say pie?!